 Table of Contents

-Downtown Las Vegas
+Hiking Near Las Vegas

 Wonder where local hipsters hang?
 They head downtown to experience vintage Vegas.
 You’ve got your Fremont Street experience with its old school casinos, and the Gold Spike is party central.

 Have you tried something new or unusual on a recent trip to Vegas?
 I’d love to hear what you did.
-And have you ever travelled their kids?
-If that’s something you’re considering, here are some fantastic tips of doing Vegas with a toddler.